husarion/rosbot-telepresence/README.md

    sudo husarnet join <paste-join-code-here> rosbot2r
    ```

-   > note that `rosbot2r` is a Husarnet hostname that is hardcoded in the [compose.pc.yaml](/compose.pc.yaml) file.
-If you want a different hostname for your ROSbot remember to change it.

 ## Step 2: Clonning the repo

 This repository contains the Docker Compose setup for both PC and ROSbot.
 You can clone it to both PC and ROSbot, or use the `./sync_with_rosbot.sh` script to clone it to your PC and keep it synchronized with the robot